dhruv-kurpad/oscarProject/README.md

 The [ESP32-PulseSensor](ESP32-PulseSensor) project has all the code needed to get this device working.

 ### Azure IOT Hub Project
-I included the [ESP32-AzureIotHub](ESP32-AzureIotHub) project but decided not to use the IOT Hub and instead cose the simmpler solution of connecting the sensor to an Azure Function.
+I included the [ESP32-AzureIotHub](ESP32-AzureIotHub) project but decided not to use the IOT Hub and instead chose the simpler solution of connecting the sensor to an Azure Function.

 ### OscarSensor Project
 The [OscarSensor](OscarSensor) project is the final project that I will be updating with improvements.
 The current version I have running for my dog takes a reading 10 times a second for 10 seconds and uploads the readings to the Azure Function.